James C. Marshall: World War II

-Marshall was awarded the Legion of Merit for his service with the Manhattan District.
+Marshall was awarded the Legion of Merit, "for exceptionally meritorious conduct in the performance of outstanding services", in conjunction with his service with the Manhattan Project.
 He was posted to Camp Sutton, North Carolina, as commander of the Engineer Replacement Training Center there until 26 November 1943.
 He then had his sought-after overseas service, in the Southwest Pacific Area, where he became Assistant Chief of Staff (G-4) of the United States Army Services of Supply (USASOS).
 He saw service in Australia, New Guinea and the Philippines.
 He was promoted to brigadier general on 10 November 1944, and awarded the Bronze Star Medal.
 He returned to the United States for medical reasons on 12 February 1945.
 His final command was of the Boston Port of Embarkation, for which he received the Army Commendation Medal.
 On 29 January 1946 he became head of the Engineer Research and Development Laboratory at Fort Belvoir.
 He reverted to his permanent rank of colonel on 5 March 1946, and retired from the Army on a disability on 31 March 1947.
 On 29 June 1948, he was promoted to brigadier general on the retired list.

 Later life

 After leaving the Army, he moved to Riverside, Connecticut, where he worked for M. W. Kellogg Co.
 He eventually tired of commuting to New York City, and took a job with Koppers, building a coal loading facility in Turkey.
 He then worked for the United Nations Korean Relief at the headquarters of the United Nations in New York.
 He was also involved in mining projects in Africa.
 He made his home in Skaneateles, New York, while working on various projects around the world.
 In January 1961 he accepted an offer from the Governor of Minnesota, Elmer L. Andersen, to become that state's Commissioner of Highways.
 His four-year term was marred by a change of government in the state in 1963, and his final years saw a series of clashes with the new governor, Karl F. Rolvaag, and his attorney-general Walter Mondale.

 When his term as Commissioner of Highways ended in 1965, Marshall returned to Skaneateles, where he became an engineering consultant and a professional engineering arbitrator.
 He served as mayor of Skaneateles for six years.
 His contributions included the addition of an ambulance squad to the fire department and the construction of an indoor ice skating rink.
 His wife Mabel died of cancer in 1976.
-On 18 July 1977, Marshall also died from cancer.
+On 19 July 1977, Marshall also died from cancer.
 The two are buried together in the West Point Cemetery.

 Marshall's son Robert Creel Marshall graduated from West Point with the class of 1943, and served in Europe during World War II.
 He later served in Vietnam, and became Deputy Chief of Engineers in 1976, with the rank of major general.